adam-wozniak/website/_posts/2023-05-10-what-video-game-to-make.md

 /*
 This Common Table Expression (CTE) excludes all games published by AAA publishers that I have defined in a separate table (excluded_publishers).
-Adding this to the top of any other query allowed me to ensure my analysis was only being done on games that were not published by AAA publishers.
+Adding this CTE to the top of any other query allowed me to ensure my analysis was only being done on games that were not published by AAA publishers.

 The publishers field sometimes contains more than one value, hence my approach below.